-Engagement is the forefront of acquiring consumers to monetise to. its the frontline of your online monetisation strategy, and as a result of this, it must be a flawless operation.
-So this in turn begs the question, how important is consumer engagement?
+Engagement is the leading approach to acquiring customers and then having the flexibility to monetise to them effectively.
+It is the frontline of any online monetisation strategy, and as a result of this, it must be a faultless process.
+So this, in turn, presses the question, how critical is consumer engagement?

 Evolok’s identity module allows organisations to understand their viewer’s identities and build a profile of the anonymous customers accessing online content.
 Having this data available provides detailed levels of insight about the user base in order to engage and accurately reach and convert desired segments.